Fire Dancing Safety

 Step One – What burns?

 Believe it or not, your fire toys cannot really burn.
-They are simply wicks that allow other awesome stuff to burn.
+They are simply wicks that absorb and hold fuel – which is what is actually butning.
 To dissolve chemicals to create coloured fire, you can use methalated spirits.
 To make a super hot and volatile fire without smoke, go for benzene.
 To keep the bugs away you can use Citronela oil.
 If you’re just going for the usual mellow vibe, paraffin is the way to go.

 Step Two – What is Paraffin?